Tush9905/Tush9905/README.md

 * Developed the Web App using Streamlit.
 * Tech Used - **Python, Pandas, Scikit Learn, Streamlit.**

+### Brain Stroke Risk Predictor | [GitHub Repository |](https://github.com/Tush9905/Brain_Stroke_Risk_Predictor)[ Linkedin Video Post](https://www.linkedin.com/feed/update/urn:li:activity:7103772124263174145/)
+* It Predicts the **Risk** of a **Brain Stroke** for a person based on their Age, Gender, Hypertension, Heart Disease, Marrital Status, Avg Glucose Level, Height, Weight, Smoking Status, Residance Type and Job Type.
+* Achieved an accuracy of **96%** with the Machine Learning Model using the Random Forest Classifier ML Algorithm using Scikit Learn.
+* Developed the Web App using Streamlit.
+* Tech Used - **Python, Pandas, Scikit Learn, Streamlit.**

 ## Skills

 **AI, Machine Learning & Deep Learning:**